artisansdk/ratelimiter/readme.md

 ### Setting a Custom Cache for the Rate Limiter

 While Laravel is smart enough to resolve your default cache driver, you may specifically want to use specialized Redis or Memcached cache for the hits and timers for the Leaky Buckets.
 In that case you'll need to register that configuration in your `App\Providers\AppServiceProvider` class.
-Just add to your `register()` method the following (or better, abstract it to it's own method):
+Just add to your `register()` method the following (or better, abstract it to its own method):

 ```php
 use ArtisanSdk\RateLimiter\Contracts\Limiter;